sherlock-audit/2022-08-sentiment-judging/004-H/1-report.md

 }
 ```
 ## Sentiment Team
-Fixed as recommened but instead of sending these shares to the DAO, we burn them.
+Fixed as recommended but instead of sending these shares to the DAO, we burn them.
 PR [here](https://github.com/sentimentxyz/protocol/pull/232).

-## WatchPug
+## Lead Senior Watson
 Confirmed fix.